mattcarmody/spaced-repetition-library/README.md

 #### General Knowledge

 There are many freely available decks that are used to commit general knowledge to memory.
-Presidents, countries on a map, country and state capitals, flags, periodic table elements, great works of art, NATO phonetic alphabet, Olympic host cities, etc.
+Countries on a map, capitals, flags, world leaders, periodic table elements, great works of art, NATO phonetic alphabet, Olympic host cities, etc.

 #### Computer Programming